imoss/simple_factory/README.md

 `UserKeyGenerator.new(some_user, 5).generate`

-In the interest of creating a cleaner and more concise API for `UserKeyGenerator` we could define a class method that references the instance method.
-In this way, the class acts as a sort of factory of itself:
+In the interest of creating a cleaner and more concise API for `UserKeyGenerator` we could define a class method that acts as a factory of that class and in turn calls the corresponding instance method:

 ```ruby
 class UserKeyGenerator